 Bring them in for some special care and attention

 Podiatry/Chiropody Appointments During Coronavirus - WE ARE OPEN !!

-Podiatrists/Chiropodists are registered allied health care professionals (SEE HCPC>ORG) and are permitted to treat emergencies during the coronavirus outbreak.
+Podiatrists/Chiropodists are registered allied health care professionals (SEE HCPC>ORG) and are permitted to treat emergencies during the coronavirus pandemic.

 Emergency patients are those who currently have or who are at high risk of having INFECTION, ULCERATION, PAIN or INGROWING TOE NAILS.

 During these challenging times some people are struggling with their feet.
 It is very important to restrict the spread of Coronavirus.
 It is important at the time of booking an appointment that we explore your exposure level to the virus.
 Please call 01562 540 203 and I will speak to you directly.
 You can still book online but please make it clear what your medical status is regarding the Covid 19 virus.
 I may still contact you before your appointment to ensure all is ok.

 - Hand gel - please use before entering the treatment room

 - Spaced out appointments to avoid patient’s bumping into each other